-Along-side shooting my adventures I also do guest talks about making the impossible possible.
-This has brought me all over the world, from the outskirts of Pakistan, Iran, India to the bustling cities of Taiwan.
+This has brought me all over the world, from the outskirts of Pakistan, Iran, Nepal to the bustling cities of Taiwan, India and the US.

-Based on my stories from around the world, I show the impact of our beliefs to corporations, professionals and students.
+Based on my travels from around the world, I show the importance of telling great stories to corporations, professionals and students.

-During my talks and workshops, I elaborate on strategies to overcome our "comfort zone thinking" and solutions to build up a supportive belief system.
+During my talks and workshops, I elaborate on strategies to overcome our "comfort zone thinking" and solutions to captivate an audience in a noisy world.

-This channel is the story about an ordinary boy next door who set out tho chase his dream and inspire the world.
+A million views later, these movies are the story of an ordinary boy next door who set out to chase his dream and inspire the world.

 Born in Germany, exploring has always been in my DNA.
 Before turing 30, I've lived in 7 countries (on 4 continents).